-- all populations of interest are normally distributed. - the populations have equal standard deviations. - samples (not necessarily of the same size) are randomly and independently selected from each population.
+- all populations of interest are normally distributed. - the populations have equal standard deviations. - samples (not necessarily of the same size) are randomly and independently selected from each population. - there is one independent variable and one dependent variable.

 The test statistic for analysis of variance is the F-ratio.